pile of books on a table

 ILL staff make significant contributions in improving the Library's collection by:

-• Informing other staff members about items that are frequently requested by MSU Billings Library patrons.
+- Informing staff about items that are frequently requested by MSU Billings Library patrons.
 These materials may be selected for purchase if they would support a wide range of Library users.

-• Informing other staff members about items requested by MSU Billings Library patrons which are too new for ILL circulation.
+- Informing staff about items requested by MSU Billings Library patrons which are too new for ILL circulation.
 These materials may be selected for purchase if they satisfy other selection principles outlined in this policy document.

-• Informing other staff members about MSU Billings Library items that are frequently requested by other institutions.
+- Informing staff about MSU Billings Library items that are frequently requested by other institutions.
 This informs Library staff members about high-demand items, and may guide future purchases or updates.

 Reserves

-Print course reserves were phased out in 2020 and 2021.
-With the exception of a few highly specialized items, such as media unavailable electronically or Test Collection kits, instructors upload electronic and scanned copyrighted documents to their online course shells in Course Management System.
-Library staff answer questions regarding reserves and work in collaboration with the university’s Teaching and Learning Center to assist faculty with electronic reserves.
+Except for a few highly specialized items, such as media unavailable electronically or Test Collection kits, instructors upload electronic and scanned copyrighted documents to their online course shells in Course Management System.
+Library staff answer questions regarding reserves and work in collaboration with the university’s Center for Teaching & Learning to assist faculty with electronic reserves.

 Per Section 107 of the US Code Title 17, the following guidelines apply when considering whether reserve materials constitute fair use: